-The NEF shall interact with the UDR by invoking the Nudr_DataRepository service as described in 3GPP TS 29.504 [20], if the NEF receives an error code from the UDR, the NEF shall not create, update or delete the resource and shall respond to the AF with a proper error status code.
+The NEF shall interact with the UDR to store the received traffic influence parameters from the AF by invoking the Nudr_DataRepository service as described in 3GPP TS 29.504 [20] and 3GPP TS 29.519 [23].
+If the NEF receives an error code from the UDR, the NEF shall not create, update or delete the resource and shall respond to the AF with a proper error status code.